sem22-dev/dsa-commiter/readme.md

 ## ✨ Features

 * 📁 Create folders and files with built-in code templates
+* 🗂️ Create nested directories (folders inside folders)
+* 🎯 Choose a specific directory to create files or subfolders
+* 🚀 Choose and push a specific directory to Git
 * 🔄 Add, commit, and push to Git in a few steps
 * 📂 View directory contents in a clean layout
 * 🎨 Rich and colorful terminal interface using [`rich`](https://github.com/Textualize/rich)